 What is a Stock Purchase Order?

 Purchase Orders (or POs) are records used to document the transaction between a supplier and a buyer.
 From a retailer’s perspective, a purchase order will include pertinent information such as the specific goods that you will be purchasing, as well ...

 Tips: Group Products by Category on POS/Sale page

 This feature allows users to view the "Product Types/Categories" above the product when a product is added to the cart.
 This can also be printed on the invoice.
-For an example, let's say we have a computer as a product and it is assigned to a ...
+For example, let's say we have a computer as a product and it is assigned to a product ...